GiPHouse/GiPHouse-Website/README.md

 The projects module provides synchronisation functionality with a GitHub organization using the [GitHub API v3](https://developer.github.com/v3/).
 For this, a repository model is included in Django.
 Project(team)s can have one or multiple repositories, which are then synchronised with GitHub.
 For this functionality, a [GitHub App](https://developer.github.com/v3/apps/) must be registered and installed in the organization.
 Details on this are explained later.

 #### GitHub Synchronization
 Projects and repositories contain a field `github_team_id` and `github_repo_id` that corresponds to the respective `id` of the object on GitHub.
+The `github_team_id` field is automatically set and should not be touched under normal circumstances.
+For repositories, one can choose to:

+- To create a new repository, which can be done in two ways:
+	- Automatically, by selecting "Create default repository" which will fill the details for the user,
+	- Manually, where the user can specify the name and privacy settings;
+- To link an existing repository by selecting the respective option and specifying its `id`, which will again fetch details and fill them for the user.

-These fields are automatically set and should not be touched under normal circumstances.
-Teams and repositories on GitHub that do not match one of these id's will not be touched by the GitHub synchronization.
+Teams and repositories on GitHub that do not match these id's will not be touched by the GitHub synchronization.
 If the `github_team_id` or `github_repo_id` are `None`, it is assumed the objects do not exist and new objects will be created on synchronization (except for archived projects and teams).

 Repositories and project(team)s are synchronized with GitHub in the following manner: